topkecleon/telegram-bot-bash/doc/2_usage.md

 ├── commands.sh          # command dispatcher - DO NOT EDIT!
 ├── JSON.sh              # bashbots JSON parser, see https://github.com/dominictarr/JSON.sh
 │
+├── bin                  # some ready to use scripts scripts, e.g. to send a message │
 ├── scripts              # place your bashbot interactive and background scripts here │   └── interactive.sh.clean     # interactive script template for new scripts │